djam2608/ETH-HACKATHON-2023/README.md

 ## Team delivery

 Each team will be asked to create a fork from this repo where they will be developing their code.
-Then, when they are done they will have to create a pull request with all of the code, short report, and any supporting martial they would like to attach.
+Then, when they are done they will have to create a pull request with all of the code, short report, and any supporting material they would like to attach.

 The report should contain a justification to all the design choices made throughout the competition.
 This report has to be less than 4 pages long (Unless you did both tracks and have a lot of information to add).